 Newcomers to the Prince Edward Island labour market may find it beneficial to gain work experience by volunteering, or participating in unpaid work terms, with a business or an industry that pertains to your skills, training, and/or interests.
 Such experience will assist you to become familiar with the local labour market, understanding Canadian employer expectations, making business connections, improving your English language skills, and gaining valuable experience for your resumé.

 Volunteer positions are rarely advertised, and it may be helpful for you to make direct contact with business owners to arrange for a work term.
-This may be a valuable pre-arrival activity, which may result in better long-term employment outcomes and quicker integration into the PEI labour market.
+This may be a valuable pre-arrival activity, which may result in better long-term employment outcomes and quicker integration into the Prince Edward Island labour market.

 Foreign Credentials Referral Office

 Before you start working in Prince Edward Island, you may like to take some time to learn about the workplace culture because it may be different from your home country.
-Guide to Workplace Culture from PEI Assocuiation for Newcomers to Canada will be helpful as you get familiar with what it will be like to work in PEI.
+Guide to Workplace Culture from PEI Association for Newcomers to Canada will be helpful as you get familiar with what it will be like to work in Prince Edward Island.